jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

-[(2025 Jue) Thought Anchors: Which LLM Reasoning Steps Matter?](https://arxiv.org/abs/2506.19143)
+[(2025 Jue) Thought Anchors: Which LLM Reasoning Steps Matter?](https://arxiv.org/abs/2506.19143) -> Analysis of reasoning sentences

 - Break down the reasoning chain into each single sentence, and check their causal relations and importances to other sentences and answer
+- Summarized a sentence taxonomy for reasoning sentences (Table 1 in Appendix A)
 - And visualize, with a good demo page https://www.thought-anchors.com/